BxCppDev/BxInstallers/README.rst

 unpack it, configure it, compile it from the working directory then install it.
 A setup shell script is also generated for further activation by the user.

-If some extra system packages are required, some ``apt`` commands are run before the build stage (need some *sudo* access).
+If some extra system packages are required, some ``apt`` commands are run on Ubuntu before the build stage (need some *sudo* access).